 CT Guided Implant Surgery incorporates 3-D CT scans, sophisticated computer CAD-CAM software, and biomedical engineering.
-This combination enables Dr. Noori, Dr. Stearns or Dr. Carroll to virtually plan and carry out your implant procedures with unrivaled accuracy and ease and to provide our patients with the best implant experience for practically all types of tooth replacement needs.
+This combination enables Dr. Noori, Dr. Stearns or Dr. Hanzlik to virtually plan and carry out your implant procedures with unrivaled accuracy and ease and to provide our patients with the best implant experience for practically all types of tooth replacement needs.

 CT Guided Implant Surgery actually allows your procedure to be “performed” virtually in advance of your surgery.
 The majority of the work actually occurs when you are not in our office.
 During the planning stages of implant treatment, a scan will be taken and Drs.
-Noori, Stearns or Carroll will then use advanced computer programs to virtually place implants within the three dimensional representation of your mouth in the safest and most ideal positions.
+Noori, Stearns or Hanzlik will then use advanced computer programs to virtually place implants within the three dimensional representation of your mouth in the safest and most ideal positions.
 These implant positions can be shared in advance with your general dentist so that your treatment is meticulously thought out from both the surgical and restorative standpoints.
 Once the plan is perfected, it is sent to a company that makes a surgical guide.
 The guide allows for the implants to be placed exactly as they had been carefully planned digitally.
 This surgical guide will only allow the implant to be placed in the predetermined locations.

 Guided Implant Surgery is typically performed in less than an hour.
 The need for incisions or sutures is often avoided which, in turn, helps minimize post-operative swelling and/or discomfort.
 This state-of-the-art procedure can be used for all patients requiring any type of implant restoration from a single tooth to full mouth restorations.